SMWlDreams/Tetris/README.md

 ### NOTE

 This is an alpha release.
-There are no animations and no audio currently.
-The game will run a single instance; upon losing you will need to restart it in order to play again.
+There is no audio currently.
+The game will run and can be restarted after a loss only.
 All core features of the hit NES game TETRIS are here.

 All graphics were manually redrawn by me.
 The color palate was inspired by the original TETRIS game for the NES.